Community Links

 Clearly, the earlier you confirm your Fringe booking the more likely it is that you will be able to organise your community project given that schools in particular often plan their activities months in advance.

-We very much hope that you will want to take advantage of this scheme.
+We very much hope that entrants will want to take advantage of this scheme going forward.

 If you have any queries about this scheme, please Send message to Community Links.

-We would also very much welcome your feedback in order to improve the scheme for the future and celebrate successful collaborations on our website.
+We also very much welcome feedback from both entrants and hosts in order to improve the scheme for the future and celebrate successful collaborations on our website.

 Community Links is part of our wider commitment to the community as evidenced in our ongoing links with the Buxton Community School, our participation in the Buxton Carnival and many other initiatives.